jackowayed/tweetlinkmonster/README.md

 ## Hosting it yourself

 It is written in Merb.
 At the end of its life, the server had merb 1.0.9 on it.
 It's using DataMapper as its ORM.
+It was running on DM 0.9.10

 It should be pretty trivial to host yourself.
 The deploy file is setup for managing nginx + mongrel (though I think just changing 1 line would let it run thin).
 I wouldn't do that now, though.
 I would either host it on [Heroku](http://heroku.com/) or host it on a VPS but use [Phusion Passenger](http://modrails.com/).